 Embarkation will occur in the late afternoon, after which your vessel will sail down the historic Beagle Channel.
 This historic channel transects the Tierra del Fuego archipelago in the extreme south of South America.
 Expect an air of excitement as we depart - the next time you see land we'll be in the world's most southern continent!

-When the Antarctic Convergence is left in our wake, you will truly begin your Antarctic adventure.
-It is perhaps the first sight of land itself that is embraced as the true beginning of any Antarctic expedition.
-We can finally begin to appreciate why this region has long captivated the attention of explorers and travelers alike.
-Every time we visit Antarctica we witness something new or unexpected, meaning your expedition will be unlike any other—creating a unique, personal experience.
-We will take Zodiac excursions from the ship to explore bays, channels and landing sites each day.
-With wildlife always at the forefront of our minds you will visit penguin rookeries, scout for Humpback and Minke Whales and search for a number of the southern seal species, including the cunning Leopard Seal.
+The most common reaction upon reaching the White Continent is a sense of reverence and awe.
+The experience is beyond words, since few places are as untouched, unique and enduring as Antarctica.
+You will begin to appreciate why this region has long captivated the attention of explorers and travelers alike.
+Every time we visit Antarctica, we witness something new or unexpected, which means that your expedition will be unlike any other—creating a unique, personal experience.
+Each day, you will take Zodiac excursions from the ship to explore local bays, channels and landing sites.
+With wildlife always at the forefront of our minds, you will visit penguin rookeries, scout for humpback and minke whales, and search for a number of southern seal species, including the cunning leopard seal.

 The journey back across the Drake Passage provides you with some final opportunities to enjoy the crisp Antarctic air.
 Spend time on the deck watching for seabirds and scouting for whales, enjoy a few final presentations by your Expedition Team or simply relax and reminisce about your experiences.

 Today you'll say goodbye to your Expedition Team and your fellow travelers.
 You'll disembark in the morning so that you may catch your homeward bound flights.
 Outbound flights should not be scheduled until after noon.